 It is easy to put off needing a new bed.
 It is a big expense, one easily deferred by necessities like incoming bills or wanting to splurge on brunch.
-And yet, for a place that you likely spend every night in, sidelining a mattress purchase happens a lot, even though we know beauty sleep is not only real, but important.
-If any of these sound like you, maybe it is time for you and your partner to go mattress shopping.
+And yet, for a place that you likely spend every night in, sidelining a mattress purchase happens a lot, even though we know beauty sleep is not only real but important.
+If any of these sounds like you, maybe it is time for you and your partner to go mattress shopping.

 1. It is his old twin bed from college.
 Maybe you are holding on to an old frame and mattress out of sheer pragmatism.
 You already have a bed, why bother getting another one?
-That old, affordable college bed got you through some tough times, but it was not meant for the both of you to cram into together every night.
+That old, affordable college bed got you through some tough times, but it was not meant for both of you to cram into together every night.
 If one of you winds up sleeping on the couch most nights because it is more comfortable … get a new bed.
 Plus, who even knows what happened on that bed.

 2. You are making way too much noise during sex.
 If your apartment neighbors have knocked on the wall (or more embarrassingly, knocked on your door to complain to your face), consider upgrading.
 Maybe look for a bed that does not sound like a robot is dying every time you are getting busy.

 3. Honestly, you make way too much noise doing anything in that bed.
 Forget trying to have sex quietly.
 If you can’t get into bed without making a racket, there is a problem.
 Any bed that makes it impossible to sneak into without waking up your significant other is not a bed you want to keep around.

 4. There is a noticeable gradient.
 Anything dropped in bed rolls towards the center, or just straight off the edge.
 It is like you are sleeping on a hill.